"Honestly, I don't think any Pupillage Gateway application should go out without at least one mini-pupillage on it."

 We've asked all sets featured in our Chambers Reports for information on how many minis they offer and what the application deadlines for minis are and produced a listing of Mini-pupillage vacancies.
-Between them the 41 sets in this guide are offering up a whopping 1,400 minis in 2017/18, so there are plenty of opportunities up for grabs.
+Between them the 43 sets in this guide are offering a whopping 1,300 minis in 2018/19, so there are plenty of opportunities up for grabs.
 Keep reading this feature for more about what a mini entails and how to get one.

 What form do mini-pupillages take?